jjallaire/inspect-llm-workshop/langchain/README.md

 To run this example, first, be sure you provide a `.env` file that defines a `TAVILY_API_KEY` ([Tavily](https://tavily.com/) is a search API for LLM agents).
 Note that `.env` files should always be included in `.gitignore` as they often contain secrets!

-Next, create a virtual environment and install the required dependencies:
+Next, be sure that you have installed the dependencies in the `requirements.txt` file in the root of this repository.
+To do this in a virtual environment:

 ``` bash
 $ python3 -m venv .venv